beyera/ubuntu-op/README.md

 ## WHEN: Should you use this?

 - To try out 1Password for Linux without needing to fuss about how to install applications on Linux.
-- You need a quickly bootstrap a VM and run 1Password.
+- You need to quickly bootstrap a VM and run 1Password.
 - You use 1Password and Ubuntu and want a ton of browsers installed by default.
 - Testing 1Password in a clean and reproducible environment.